Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dlL942ooTho.md

 ### Transcript

-> is a bigger world a possibility uh hannah is the person to answer that question we're i don't think it will be bigger but we will be more detailed there might be like i think hannah tease that there's like maybe one biome that's like kind of empty right now that we're gonna add stuff to but it's gonna be the same size of the map so don't expect like the map size to increase the map is already huge we barely can manage the size of the map currently
+> is a bigger world a possibility, hannah is the person to answer that question we're i don't think it will be bigger but we will be more detailed there might be like i think hannah tease that there's like maybe one biome that's like kind of empty right now that we're gonna add stuff to but it's gonna be the same size of the map so don't expect like the map size to increase the map is already huge we barely can manage the size of the map currently